udeepam/gan/README.md

 # Generative Adverserial Networks (GANs)

-This repository contains thoery and pytorch code for building and training generative adverserial networks (GANs).
+This repository contains theory and pytorch code for building and training generative adverserial networks (GANs).

 ## Overview